Consteel/manual/docs/manual/9_0_standard-design/9_4_serviceability-checks.md

 <!-- wp:paragraph -->

-After selecting and checking all the checkboxes for the verifications that the user chooses to perform, by pressing the **calculation** button, the checks can be executed.
+After selecting and checking all the checkboxes for the verifications that the user chooses to perform, by pressing the **Calculation** button, the checks can be executed.

 <!-- /wp:paragraph -->